willhunt914/PIDBOX/README.md

 ![Screenshot 2023-05-18 154829](https://github.com/willhunt914/PIDBOX/assets/112961434/3d010b23-4162-4270-831f-e4633b3f571c)

-Friction fit+ t-slots allowed or us to quickly put the box together and take it apart.
+Friction fit and the t-slots allowed or us to quickly put the box together and take it apart.

 ### Reflection (includes problems and solutions)
 The CAD, while it might seem easier than the code for this project is actually a crucial piece which insures that all the code can run smoothly and the project functions as it should.
-Our time management was  lot better this project and we weren't rushed and we knew if we stayed focused we could finish the project on time.
-I learned that having a very solid plan at the start is important and to be able to adapt still.
+Our time management was  lot better for this project and we weren't rushed.
+We knew if we stayed focused we could finish the project on time.
+I learned that having a very solid plan at the start is important and gives us time to be able to adapt still.
 There was one instance of me not thinking ahead and so when a piece came it didn't work like I thought because I didn't think of it in a logical sense at the time.

 ### Problem #1